 - 1/4 cup butter melted

-- Line a 9x13 baking dish with aluminum foil and spray foil with non-stick cooking spray.
+- Preheat oven to 350 degrees.
+Line a 9×13 baking dish with aluminum foil and spray foil with non-stick cooking spray.

-- Pour half of soup mixture in the bottom of the baking dish.
+- In a bowl, whisk together all the soups and the water.
+Pour half of soup mixture in the bottom of the baking dish.

 - Add rice evenly over the soup mixture.